SHARE

 What to Serve with Loaded Mashed Potatoes

 Looking for holiday menu inspiration?
 I have plenty!
+This dish is a wonderful addition to your Thanksgiving table or any meal, really.
 Here's what I'll be serving alongside these loaded cheesy mashed potatoes:

 Spoon scooping Loaded Mashed Potatoes